Biden to meet with GOP lawmakers to discuss virus relief

 The goal is for passage by March, when extra unemployment assistance and other pandemic aid expires.
 The meeting to be hosted by Biden would amount to the most public involvement for the president in the negotiations for the next round of virus relief.
 Democratic and Republican lawmakers are far apart in their proposals for assistance.

 White House press secretary Jen Psaki said Sunday that Biden had spoken with the leader of the group, Sen. Susan Collins, R-Maine.
-Though Biden is wanting “a full exchange of views," Psaki reiterated that the president remains in favor of moving forward with a far-reaching relief package.
+Though Biden wants “a full exchange of views," Psaki reiterated that the president remains in favor of moving forward with a far-reaching relief package.

 “With the virus posing a grave threat to the country, and economic conditions grim for so many, the need for action is urgent, and the scale of what must be done is large," Psaki said.